romeOz/docker-redis/README.md

   romeoz/docker-redis --appendonly yes
 ```

+>For Redis 3.2 param `protected-mode` must be as `no`.
+Example: `docker exec -it node1 bash -c "echo 'CONFIG SET protected-mode no' | redis-cli -c"` or `protected-mode no` to redis.conf.

 Now that we have a number of instances running, we need to create our cluster by writing some meaningful configuration to the nodes.
 For this we use the utility `redis-trib`:

 ```bash